timboudreau/meta-update-center/README.md

  * ``download.threads`` - how many concurrent downloads from remote update/build servers should be attempted simultaneously
     * See note below
- * ``poll.interval.minutes`` - the interval in minutes between checks of remote servers for newer versions of the NBMs served
+ * ``poll.interval.minutes`` - the interval in minutes between checks of remote servers for newer versions of the NBMs served.
+The default is hourly.
  * ``admin.user.name`` - sets the user name expected for basic authentication for adding modules.
 The default is ``admin``.

 See the documentation for [Acteur](http://github.com/timboudreau/acteur) for